Global Partners LP (GLP) Rises As Market Takes a Dip: Key Facts

-Shares of the company have appreciated by 4.92% over the course of the past month, outperforming the Oils-Energy sector's gain of 4.21% and the S&P 500's loss of 3.04%.
+Shares of the company witnessed a gain of 3.67% over the previous month, beating the performance of the Oils-Energy sector with its gain of 0.17% and the S&P 500's loss of 4.05%.

-Analysts and investors alike will be keeping a close eye on the performance of Global Partners LP in its upcoming earnings disclosure.
-The company's earnings report is set to go public on May 8, 2024.
-The company is forecasted to report an EPS of $0.10, showcasing an 85.71% downward movement from the corresponding quarter of the prior year.
-Alongside, our most recent consensus estimate is anticipating revenue of $5.22 billion, indicating a 29.54% upward movement from the same quarter last year.
+Investors will be eagerly watching for the performance of Global Partners LP in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on May 8, 2024.
+The company is predicted to post an EPS of $0.10, indicating an 85.71% decline compared to the equivalent quarter last year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $5.22 billion, indicating a 29.54% increase compared to the same quarter of the previous year.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $3.53 per share and revenue of $23.03 billion.
-These totals would mark changes of -6.12% and +39.62%, respectively, from last year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $3.53 per share and a revenue of $23.03 billion, representing changes of -6.12% and +39.62%, respectively, from the prior year.

-Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for Global Partners LP.
-Recent revisions tend to reflect the latest near-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Investors might also notice recent changes to analyst estimates for Global Partners LP.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Over the past month, there's been a 9.49% fall in the Zacks Consensus EPS estimate.
-Global Partners LP is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 9.49% lower within the past month.
+Currently, Global Partners LP is carrying a Zacks Rank of #3 (Hold).

-Looking at its valuation, Global Partners LP is holding a Forward P/E ratio of 13.22.
-This signifies a discount in comparison to the average Forward P/E of 16.6 for its industry.
+Digging into valuation, Global Partners LP currently has a Forward P/E ratio of 13.28.
+This expresses a discount compared to the average Forward P/E of 16.33 of its industry.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report